The 2026 Concert List

 265. The Devil Wears Prada [Four Years Strong, Split Chain, I Promised the World]

 And then I had to work this show the rest of the time.
-Lot’s of things happened during this 24-hour period that if you need to now, you already know.
+Lot’s of things happened during this 24-hour period that if you need to know, you already know.

 130. zzzahara [Bleary Eyed, LoudFoxCult, Heat Above]